 Your child might also maintain an abnormal body posture during a conversation.
 Asperger’s children are also typically unable to pick up cues from another person’s body language and facial expressions.
 For example, a person might start turning away from your child to indicate the end of a conversation, but your child not understand this and he will continue to talk.

 Your child might benefit from watching TV to learn about body language.
 Sit down with him and put on his favorite movie or show.
 Point out how one actor uses his body language, gestures, and facial expressions to convey meaning.
 Ask him to guess at what another actor’s body language might mean.
 Then, practice using nonverbal cues together.
 For example, make a happy face and then a sad face at your child and ask him what each means.

 Your child’s pragmatic language skills refer to his social use of language.
 Pragmatic language skills include following the rules of language and adapting language to various situations.
 Nonverbal language, such as eye contact and body posture, are also part of pragmatic language.
 Children with Asperger’s syndrome typically have trouble understanding and using pragmatic language skills.

 Roleplaying with your child can help him learn about various social situations and appropriate responses to build his conversation skills.
 For example, sit down with your child and tell him that you are pretending to be a classmate at school.
 Ask your child what he did the previous weekend.
 Your child might launch into a detailed list of all the minute activities that took place.
 Help your child learn that the classmate really wants to know about major events, like going to the park, instead of smaller events like brushing one’s teeth.
 As well, use roleplaying to help your child learn about abstract language.
 He might not understand that “Let me see the toy,” really means “Let me hold or play with the toy,” for example.
-You might also consider using social stories, which are brief descriptions of situations and how a person might respond to them.
+You might also consider Use social stories to help children understand the emotions of the characters which are brief descriptions of situations and how a person might respond to them.